 - Your life role centers around catering to the other person’s needs, etc. You even get to worry that if you don’t take care of them, something bad will happen.

-- In focusing on the other person, you notice that your basic needs of health, balanced life, happiness, financials, friendships, etc. becomes a far, low priority.
+- In focusing on the other person, you notice that your basic needs of health, balanced life, happiness, financials, friendships, etc. become a far, low priority.

-- You “walk on eggshells” trying to avoid triggering the other person or to avoid conflict.
-You become quiet, keep your opinions to yourself, constantly attempting to please.
+- You “walk on eggshells” trying to avoid triggering the other person or avoiding conflict.
+You become quiet, keep your opinions to yourself, and constantly attempt to please others.
 You get lost!

-- You fear being rejected, criticized, abandoned, left alone.
+- You fear being rejected, criticized, abandoned, or left alone.

 - Deep down, resentment builds.
-On the worst cases, the resentment is directed at yourself (“why do I take this?”, “why I’m still here?”) and this makes you more depressed.
+In the worst cases, the resentment is directed at yourself (“why do I take this?”, “why I’m still here?”) and this makes you more depressed.

 The question is then, how to change a codependent relationship?

-At the core of a codependent relationship is how you feel about yourself, your self-esteem, self-confidence.
-Also, combined with a possible eroded self-esteem (resulting adverse effects of a codependent relationship) is focusing on the other person excessively (their thoughts, feelings, behaviors, etc.).
+At the core of a codependent relationship is how you feel about yourself, your self-esteem, and your self-confidence.
+Also, combined with possible eroded self-esteem (resulting in adverse effects of a codependent relationship) is focusing on the other person excessively (their thoughts, feelings, behaviors, etc.).